svmiller/svmiller.github.io/teaching.md

 layout: page
 title: Teaching
 permalink: /teaching/
+image: "edward-james-olmos-stand-deliver.jpg"
 ---

 <!-- {% include image.html url="/images/edward-james-olmos-stand-deliver.jpg" caption="That's right.
 Tough guys don't do math; tough guys deep fry chicken for a living." width="400" align="right" %} -->

 This page includes my teaching philosophy and an empirical assessment of my teaching effectiveness.
-It also serves as a directory for the courses I have taught, which is freely available to current students, alumni of my classes, and any other interested observers.
-Subsequent transitions from my website through university servers, to Wordpress, to (now) Github have led to the loss of several old course websites in the shuffle.
+It also serves as a directory for the courses I have taught, which are freely available to current students, alumni of my classes, and any other interested observers.
+Transitions my website has made over the years---from university servers, to Wordpress, to (now) Github---have led to the loss of several old course websites in the shuffle.
 People interested in syllabi from previous courses I taught at Alabama and Illinois can e-mail me to obtain a past syllabus.

 <hr style="clear:both;visibility: hidden;" />